The Board of Directors ("Board") of Omni-Lite Industries Canada Inc.

-The Board as a whole has assumed responsibility for the development of
+The Board, as a whole, has assumed responsibility for the development

 13. Position Descriptions

-The Board, including the CEO, is responsible for defining the role of
+The Board, including the President and CEO, is responsible for defining

 14. Board Independence

-Any two directors may convene a meeting of the Board members apart from
+Any two directors may convene a meeting of the Board, apart from the

-the Chairman and CEO should it be considered necessary and at any such
+Chairman and CEO, should it be deemed necessary and at any such meeting

-meeting of outside directors, a Lead Director may be appointed should it
+of outside directors, a Lead Director may be appointed should it be

 15. Audit Committee